 During his years teaching poetry at Amherst, Robert Frost came to understand an important feature of ‘slow learning’ that is often overlooked by proponents of ‘virtual’ education.
 It is that in a classroom, students often show their nearness to or achievement of understanding by a look that is fugitive but unmistakable when it appears.
-Experienced teachers recognize this look and use it for two purposes.
-One, which Frost discusses, is a check on understanding.
+Experienced teachers recognize this look and use it, as did Frost, to check understanding.
 At one point in his ‘meditative monologue’ on “Education by Poetry’ Frost correctly asserts that sometimes the look is the only thing we have to go on for judging successful understanding and for marking.

 These postings have argued that assessments that are close to the course being taught are likelier to capture fugitive elements of a course than are ‘distant’ assessments like standardized tests.
 William James argued that consciousness includes an item on which we focus and a ‘fringe’ of material that is tentatively present to us, to which we may immediately turn at need.
 On line education rids the ‘classroom’ of this fringe and proceeds, as if blinkered, through its syllabus.
 How many of us have had a teacher like Mr. Ciriello, who used to scan the faces of his students for comprehension during lectures and discussions?
 When I realized what he was doing, I could knit my brow and count on an explanation without the embarrassment of having to raise my hand and admit that I did not understand what he was talking about.
 And how many of us have had teachers like Professor Sareil, who probed and crumbled caked wisdom thoroughly and relentlessly at his colloquium table?
 It was scary, but it worked; and by being a bit scary he helped teach me how not to crumple under forensic pressure.